 We met Duck at Pub Street, Cambodia’s version of Bangkok’s Khao San Road or Hoi An’s nightlife scene.
 Most tourist hubs in Southeast Asia have a variant of a walking street market along side rows of restaurants and bars all advertising Western or “farang” (foreigner) food and endless happy hours (yes, I agree, that is a contradiction).
 Definitely not my scene of choice, but I suppose it’s important to me to have the experience.
 To observe the throngs of foreigners buying things they don’t need but think are necessary as a momento of the occasion, to observe the way the drunk foreigners speak to the locals… and to observe the way the sober foreigners speak to the locals.
 The longer I live in Southeast Asia, the less I judge locals for judging foreigners.

-We sat down in a bar with Duck’s friends – Fran, and another man whose name I can’t remember.
-I think my brain must have decided to forget it purposely because his presence gave me a bad taste in my mouth from the moment I sat down.
-When the topic of my work at the elephant camp came up in conversation, the man not worth remembering said, “Can the elephants paint?”
+We sat down in a bar with Duck’s friends – Fran and another man whose name I can’t remember.
+This man’s presence gave me a bad taste in my mouth.
+When the topic of my work at the elephant camp came up in conversation, he said,

 In this way, social media has a tendency to filter very complex shades of grey to a polarized, black-and-white fragmented reality.
 As the new Netflix documentary The Great Hack exposes, mass personal data collection has allowed private companies (and political campaigns) to uniquely construct each individual’s interaction with technology.
 While our connectedness may be constant, it is also chock-full of selective exposure with financial and political interests placed above our own right to data privacy.